vanjac/tapedeck/README.md

 terminal.
 To run you must have the DJ board connected as a MIDI device, and sound input/output devices.

-Tapes are currently loaded/saved to `a.wav` and `b.wav`.
-Eventually there will be controls to select different files.

 ## Interface Components

 ### Tape Decks